mozilla/addons-server/docs/topics/development/localization_and_internationalization.md

 These lists should always be kept in sync with `addons-frontend`.
 See the documentation [here](https://github.com/mozilla/addons-frontend/blob/master/docs/i18n.md) for details.

 Dev shows the full language list defined by `ALL_LANGUAGES`.
 Stage and production only show locales explicitly enabled by `PROD_LANGUAGES`.
-Locales are enabled when the completion rate for both `AMO` and `AMO Frontend` projects on [Pontoon](https://pontoon.mozilla.org/projects/) are high enough.
+Locales are enabled when their completion rate for both [AMO](https://pontoon.mozilla.org/projects/amo/) and [AMO Frontend](https://pontoon.mozilla.org/projects/amo-frontend/) projects on [Pontoon](https://pontoon.mozilla.org/) are high enough.

 ## Locale Management